 The Trust has entered into facilities and staff sharing agreements with the J. T. Thorpe Settlement Trust, (J. T. Thorpe Trust), the Thorpe Insulation Settlement Trust (Thorpe Insulation Trust) and Plant Asbestos Settlement Trust (Plant Asbestos Trust).
 The four trusts are related through common Trustees.
 Under the agreements, and in exchange for advance monthly payments, the Trust provides use of its facilities and services relating to administration and claims processing.
-For the agreement with J.T Thorpe Trust, the agreement automatically renews for additional one-year periods unless either party provides six months written notice.
-For the agreements with Thorpe Insulation Trust and Plant Asbestos Trust, the agreements automatically renew for additional one-year periods unless either party provides written notice.
+The agreements automatically renew for additional one-year periods unless either party provides written notice.
 The amounts of advanced monthly payments are agreed upon between the trusts from time to time.
-As of December 31, 2014, the equitable amount agreed upon is based on the required written calendar year reconciliation of annual services that is performed by the Trust.
+As of December 31, 2015, the equitable amount agreed upon is based on the required written calendar year reconciliation of annual services that is performed by the Trust.